vanHeemstraDesigns/character-creator-headstart/100/600/README.md

-# 600 Animate Character in iClone
+# 600 Export Image Sequence or Video from iClone